 The goal of 360-degree marketing is to ensure that the message is consistent across the channels which are necessary to keep consumers engaged with the product and understand the brand better.

 Communication holds the key

-If there is a product and distribution channel but no communication either linear or interactive taking place, the best of products can fail.
-In 360 degree marketing, a special emphasis is on keeping touch with consumers from the beginning of the journey – from discovering the product to purchase at different touch points, across multiple devices.
+If there are a product and distribution channel but no communication either linear or interactive taking place, the best of products can fail.
+In 360 degree marketing, a special emphasis is on keeping touch with consumers from the beginning of the journey – from discovering the product to purchase at different touchpoints, across multiple devices.

 Combines the best of integrated marketing and web

 The prime advantage of 360-degree marketing is the focus on the consumer for its communication which is also at the heart of integrated marketing communications and delivering a consistent message across touchpoints.
 It is a powerful strategy as it combines print, web, social media and mobile advertising and market promotion.
 Truly quite holistic.